scverse/governance/in_progress/mission-statement.md

 # Mission Statement

-## Values
+## Goals

-* Efficiency – Work the largest amount of data possible given available resources.
-We are not just targeting the largest datasets, but making analysis of data as widely accessible as possible.
+We want to make single cell data analysis as accesible as possible.
+This means

+* Keeping data open, prioritizing interoperable data formats over serialized objects
+* Diversity, we believe in removing barriers to participation in research, including economic factors and institutional culture.
+Our tools will have the most impact if they are developed by and for a diverse community.
+* Transparency, we do our work as openly as possible and welcome our community to join in the decision making process
 * Simplicity – Invent as little as possible and work with standard pydata types.
 Our users already have to be experts in multiple-fields.
 Lets not raise the bar for usage higher.
-* Interoperability/ Composability – Make an effort to make our tools work with other tools.
-Data should not be locked into an ecosystem, and should be stored in standardized formats like hdf5 and  zarr.
-* Diversity – We want our tools and community to be open and useful to everyone.
-Our tools will have the most impact if they are developed for and by a diverse community.

 ## Abstract